Hughie Campbell

-Hugh "Wee Hughie" Campbell is a fictional character, and the main protagonist of the comic book series The Boys, created by Garth Ennis and Darick Robertson and visually designed after Simon Pegg.
-He is a member of The Boys, a group of vigilantes led by Billy Butcher, and the self-declared archenemy of A-Train.
-After the death of his girlfriend Robin at A-Train's hands, he joins The Boys to get vengeance on "Supes" (i.e. "superpowered" or "superhuman" individuals, often acting as "superheroes") artificially created by the mega-conglomerate Vought.
-He later becomes the love interest of Annie January / Starlight, while also becoming increasingly ruthless and savage under Butcher's influence as the series progresses.
+Hugh "Wee Hughie" Campbell is a fictional character and the protagonist of the comic book series The Boys and its spin-offs Herogasm and Highland Laddie, created by Garth Ennis and Darick Robertson and visually designed after Simon Pegg.
+He is a member of The Boys, a group of vigilantes led by Billy Butcher.
+After the accidental death of his girlfriend Robin at the hands of the superhero A-Train, he joins the Boys to get vengeance on superheroes, who are artificially created by the mega-conglomerate Vought-American.
+Hughie appears in the Amazon Prime Video television adaptation of the series as one of the two protagonists, alongside Butcher, where he serves as the moral compass and voice of reason of the Boys.

-Hughie is portrayed by Jack Quaid in the Amazon Prime Video streaming television adaptation and resulting franchise, developed by Eric Kripke, with Simon Pegg portraying his father in the first and third seasons; while Pegg was originally attached to star in the series as Hughie, before development hell rendered him too old for the role, he would eventually voice the character in the animated anthology series The Boys Presents: Diabolical.
+Hughie is portrayed by Jack Quaid in the television adaptation and resulting franchise, developed by Eric Kripke, with Simon Pegg portraying his father in the first, third and fourth seasons; while Pegg was originally attached to star in the series as Hughie, before development hell rendered him too old for the role, he would eventually voice the character in the animated anthology series The Boys Presents: Diabolical.
+Quaid's portrayal of the character has been praised by fans and critics alike.